How to encourage good behaviour in your child

-If you give clear instructions in simple terms, your child will know what’s expected – for example, ‘Please hold my hand when we cross the road’.
+Instructions should be clear, short and appropriate for your child’s age, so your child can understand and remember them.
 And positive rules are usually better than negative ones, because they guide your child’s behaviour in a positive way.
 For example, ‘Please shut the gate’ is better than ‘Don’t leave the gate open’.

 11. Give children responsibility – and consequences

-As your child gets older, you can give them more responsibility for their own behaviour.
+As your child gets older, you can give your child more responsibility for their own behaviour.
 You can also give your child the chance to experience the natural consequences of that behaviour.
-You don’t have to be the bad guy all the time.
-For example, if it’s your child’s responsibility to pack for a sleepover and they forget their favourite pillow, the natural consequence is that your child will have to manage without it for the night.
+For example, if it’s your child’s responsibility to pack for a sleepover and your child forgets their favourite pillow, the natural consequence is that your child will have to manage without the pillow for the night.

-At other times you might need to provide consequences for unacceptable or dangerous behaviour.
-For these times, it’s best to ensure that you’ve explained the consequences and that your child has agreed to them in advance.
+At other times you might need to provide consequences for inappropriate or unacceptable behaviour.
+For these times, make sure that you’ve explained the consequences and your child has agreed to them in advance.

 12. Say it once and move on

 Set your child up to behave well, and then praise them for it.
-For example, give your child some simple chores or things that they can do to help the family.
+For example, give your child some simple chores or things that your child can do to help the family.
 Praising your child’s behaviour and effort will encourage your child to continue.
-And giving your child a lot of practice doing a chore, they’ll get better at it, feel good about doing it, and want to keep doing it.
-And if you give your child some praise for their behaviour and effort, it’ll help to build their self-esteem.
+And giving your child a lot of practice doing a chore helps them get better at it, feel good about doing it, and want to keep doing it.

 14. Prepare for challenging situations

-There are times when looking after your child and doing things you need to do will be tricky – for example, when you’re shopping, in the car or at an appointment.
+There are times when meeting your child’s needs and doing things you need to do will be tricky – for example, when you’re shopping, in the car or at an appointment.
 If you think about these challenging situations in advance, you can plan around your child’s needs.
-For example, give your child a five-minute warning before you need them to change activities.
+Give your child a five-minute warning before you need them to change activities.
 Talk to your child about why you need their cooperation.
-Then your child’s prepared for what you expect.
+Then your child is prepared for what you expect.